15 Best Kitchen Paint Colours to Match Your Perfect Worktop

 The Calm Zone

 Is your kitchen somewhere for you to while away the hours baking or to retreat with a cup of tea?
-These tones will help to create that safe haven.
+These tones will help to create that haven.

 10. Powder Blue